-Course No. Subject Grade Credit 2758-1 SPORTS AND ENTERTAINMENT MARKETING 9-12 .5 2012-4 ADVANCED MARKETING (unpaid) 11-12 2 2907-4 PRACTICUM IN MARKETING/ EXTENDED (ATC) (paid) 11-12 3
+Course No. Subject Grade Credits 2758-1 SPORTS AND ENTERTAINMENT MARKETING 9-12 .5 2012-4 ADVANCED MARKETING (unpaid) 11-12 2 2907-4 PRACTICUM IN MARKETING/ EXTENDED (ATC) (paid) 11-12 3

-2758-1 Sports and Entertainment Marketing

-Grade Placement: 9-12 Prerequisites: None

-Recommended Prerequisite: Principles of

-Business, Marketing, and Finance

-Credit: .5

-This course will provide students with a thorough understanding of the marketing concepts and theories that apply to sports and sporting events and entertainment.
+2758-1 Sports and Entertainment Marketing Grade Placement: 9-12 Prerequisites: None Recommended Prerequisite: Principles of Business, Marketing, and Finance Credit: .5 This course will provide students with a thorough understanding of the marketing concepts and theories that apply to sports and sporting events and entertainment.
 The areas this course will cover include basic marketing, target marketing and segmentation, sponsorship, event marketing, promotions, sponsorship proposals, and implementation of sports and entertainment marketing plans.
-This course will also provide students an opportunity to develop promotional plans, sponsorship proposals, endorsement contracts, sports and entertainment marketing plans, and evaluation and management techniques.
+This course will also provide students an opportunity to develop promotional plans, sponsorship proposals, endorsement contracts, sports and entertainment marketing marketing plans.
+2012-4 Advanced Marketing (unpaid) Grade Placement: 11- 12 Prerequisite: One credit from the courses in the Marketing Career Cluster Credit: 2 (P, Advanced & Articulated Course) Marketing is a series of dynamic activities that focus on the customer to generate a profitable exchange.
+Students gain knowledge and skills that help them to be proficient in one or more of the marketing functional areas associated with distribution., financing, marketing information management, pricing, product planning, promotion, purchasing, risk management, and selling skills.
+Students integrate skills from academic subjects, in information technology, interpersonal communication, and management training to make responsible decisions.

-2012-4 Advanced Marketing (unpaid)

-Grade Placement:11- 12

-Prerequisite: One credit from the courses in the

-Marketing Career Cluster

-Credit: 2 (P, Advanced & Articulated Course)